gentakojima/emojione-picker-ubuntu/README.md

 ### When I paste all/some icons, they are shown as ugly boxes.
 I want my money back!

-Even if *you*  can't see the emojis once pasted, they are still there for other people to see.
-So even if your system can't display it, it will still work for communication with others.
+Recent GNU/Linux distributions (including Ubuntu 14.04, 15.10) won't display emojis properly.
+Supporting full color emojis in text will take some work, and will be probably ready in the near future, but it's still not ready for everybody.
+Good news is that, even if you can't see them properly, the emojis are still there and others will see them.

-If you still want to see the emojis there are some workarounds to display them in black and white, but full color support will probably take some time.
-Please take a look at [this guide](http://www.omgubuntu.co.uk/2014/11/see-install-use-emoji-symbols-ubuntu-linux).
+Most emojis are displayed in Ubuntu 16.04, but only in black and white.
+To apply the same solution to older distributions, take a look at [this guide](http://www.omgubuntu.co.uk/2014/11/see-install-use-emoji-symbols-ubuntu-linux).